!LTylo100.jpg (12810 bytes) L A D A T C O T O U R S

 A shorter is available on a charter basis only.

-Early this morning we explore the rainforest along the waters edge in our launches.
-We should hear and perhaps see howler monkeys along with a morning serenade of toucans.
+Early this morning we explore the rainforest along the waters edge in our launches or kayaks, each group with a naturalist guide.
+We should hear and perhaps see howler monkeys and we should hear a morning serenade of toucans.
 After breakfast we go for a walk in the forest where we will get a good start on understanding Amazon ecology.
 Around midday we return for lunch and the vessel will get underway, perhaps stopping at a place to swim.
 In the late afternoon we will again explore the forest in our launches and listen to the sunset chorus of birds and frogs.
 (BLD)

 This morning there will be an early exploration of the waking forest.
 We will keep our eyes open for monkeys... on most trips we see them often.
 We return for breakfast followed by either a walk in the forest or an excursion in the launches.
 M/Y Tucano will travel during the middle of the day and we stop in the afternoon for an excursion.
 Tonight the vessel may travel a bit more as we marvel at the night sky crowded with stars.
 (BLD)

-After our two morning excursions Tucano will navigate along the heavily forested shore, scouting for wildlife.
+After our two morning excursions The M/Y Tucano will navigate along the heavily forested shore, scouting for wildlife.
 We may stop for a visit at a settler’s home carved out of the forest.
-In the early afternoon we will be near an extraordinary river called the Rio Jauaperi.
+In the early afternoon we will be near an extraordinary river called the Rio Jaueperi.
 Here we will see a kind of forest known as the varzea.
 We will scout along the shoreline for some of the extraordinary creatures found only in this unique environment.
-Weather permitting we will do a night excursion to observe nocturnal creatures.
+Weather permitting we will have a night excursion to observe nocturnal creatures.
 (BLD)

 Please note